Frequently asked questions

 Can we buy crafts at the event?

 Yes, there are craft markets where you can purchase unique handmade items, focussed on kids.
+Find the market in the Arthur St carpark.

 Plus, Michael Park School will also be selling a range of crafts made by their school community.